 Build Your Degree

 Students can complete requirements for one of six graduate certificates and can take an additional six graduate-level courses to complete the M.S. in applied information technology.
 The AIT curriculum is designed to train students in the most current information technology needs and practices.
-Its five certificates can be earned in a year, increasing the marketability of students immediately.
+Its six certificates can be earned in a year, increasing the marketability of students immediately.
 Students also can gain work experience with information technology companies through a graduate assistantship program.

 Advance Your Career